danifuij/EDA-and-Customer-Segmentation-utilizng-ML-Algorithms/README.md

-# EDA-and-Customer-Segmentation-utilizng-ML-Algorithms
+# EDA-and-Customer-Segmentation-utilizing-ML-Algorithms
-For detailed analysis, please, check .ipynb file.
+For detailed analysis, please take a look at the .ipynb file.